 It was a venture that started with a passion for the land.
-This pioneering spirit established one of New Zealand’s most successful family-run wineries, now exporting six varietals to 35 countries.
+This pioneering spirit established one of New Zealand’s most successful family-run wineries, now growing 7 varietals and exporting to 35 countries.

 Today, Spy Valley’s commitment remains to the land and to the people who tend it – we are simply farmers at heart, nurturing soil and vine to cultivate the complexities in our wine.
 And we’re mindful that it’s our focus on sustainability which will ensure our guardianship of this land for generations to come.